-We have seen that iron participates in many processes of the organism: oxygen transport in the blood, muscle activity and protein metabolism.
+We have seen that iron acts on many processes of the organism: oxygen transport in the blood, muscle activity and protein metabolism.
 This explains why the symptoms of iron deficiency can be multiple and often nonspecific.
 The most common symptoms associated with iron deficiency are:

-- Asthenia: feeling of tiredness, weakness or lack in energy/strength, easy fatigue and exertional dyspnea
+- Asthenia: feeling of tiredness, weakness or lack in energy/strength, easy fatigue and exertional dyspnoea

 - Hair loss and brittle nails

-- Impaired thermo-regulation:it can be manifested with cold intolerance.
+- Impaired thermo-regulation: cold intolerance.
 Iron seems to be involved in the body temperature-regulating mechanism

 - Headache, angina, cardiac decompensation